redhat-openshift-ecosystem/community-operators-pipeline/docs/tests-in-pr.md

     - from bundle format
 - Sanity check of operator version (when multiple only last test is done)
 - Validation using `operator-sdk validate`
-- Building temporary catalog with one operator version in it
+- Building a temporary catalog with one operator version in it
-- Deployment of operator on kind (k8s) cluster (only for kuberbetes-operator)
+- Deployment of an operator on kind (k8s) cluster (only for kuberbetes-operator)

 #### [lemon] - Test of operator to be deployed from scratch
-Test if deploy is possible from the scratch.
-I means creating bundle images and index image.
+Test if deployment is possible from the scratch.
+It means creating bundle images and index image.

 - Build all bundle images
 - Build catalog

 #### [orange] - Test of operator to be deployed with existing bundles in quay registry
-Test if operator can be added to index from existing bundles from production (quay.io)
+Test if an operator can be added to index from existing bundles from production (quay.io)

-- Build current operator version locally
+- Build a current operator version locally
-- Use older versions from from quay.io
+- Use older versions from quay.io
 - Build catalog

 #### OLM

-Deployment with the [OLM](https://github.com/operator-framework/operator-lifecycle-manager) involves creating several required manifest files to create `CustomResourceDefinitions` (CRD's) and the operators' `Deployment` using its `ClusterServiceVersion` (CSV) in-cluster. `test-operator` will create a [`operator-registry`][registry] Docker image containing the operators' bundled manifests, and `CatalogSource` and `Subscription` manifests that allow the OLM to find the registry image and deploy a particular CSV from the registry, respectively.
+Deployment with the [OLM](https://github.com/operator-framework/operator-lifecycle-manager) involves creating several required manifest files to create `CustomResourceDefinitions` (CRD's) and the operators' `Deployment` using its `ClusterServiceVersion` (CSV) in-cluster. `test-operator` will create a [`operator-registry`][registry] Docker image containing the operators' bundled manifests, and `CatalogSource` and `Subscription` manifest that allows the OLM to find the registry image and deploy a particular CSV from the registry, respectively.

-Failure to successfully deploy an operator using the OLM results in test failure, as all operators are expected to be deployable in this manner.
+Failure to successfully deploy an operator using the OLM results in a test failure, as all operators are expected to be deployable in this manner.

 #### Scorecard

-The [Operator SDK scorecard][sdk-scorecard] suggests modifications applicable to an operator based on development best-practices.
+The [Operator SDK scorecard][sdk-scorecard] suggests modifications applicable to an operator based on development best practices.
 The scorecard runs static checks on operator manifests and runtime tests to ensure an operator is using cluster resources correctly.
 A Custom Resource (CR) is created by the scorecard for use in runtime tests, so [`alm-examples`][olm-alm-examples] must be populated.

 The scorecard utility runs through multiple test scenarios, some of which are required and others are optional.
 Currently the tests are configured like this.